 Hello all, I am so grateful to have a chance to share with people who understand, thank you for all the posts which have brought me such a sense of solidarity.
 I am looking for some sage advice please.
-My husband (he’s 55 and I am 53) had his prostrate removed by robotic procedure 4 months ago.
+My husband (we're in our late forties early fifties) had his prostrate removed by robotic procedure 4 months ago.
 He had a pretty quick recovery, no incontinence at all and a reassuring path report confirming the cancer was 3+3 grade, is now all gone and both nerves are left intact.
 PSA now not measurable.
 No radiation or hormone therapy required.
 We were so grateful for this outcome, the best we could have hoped for.

 But this is not how it has turned out.
 His libido seems to have dropped to pretty much absolute zero and I am seen as just a ‘friend’.
-He holds my hand in bed, nothing more.
+He holds my hand nothing more.
 I see no desire in his eyes, no willingness to use the vibrator like we used to.
 He was prescribed daily Cialis but doesn’t bother as they give him a headache.
-I bought a Viberect for him, he has only used it a few times.
 He makes no effort to be attractive or romantic towards me, in fact he is retreating into his work/ telly/ music videos.
-Last week we had a pre-Christmas 3 day break abroad in a very swanky hotel, full on romantic atmosphere.
+Last week we had a pre-Christmas 3 day break abroad in a very swanky hotel, romantic atmosphere.
 After keeping my expectations low for the first two nights, by night three I was desperate.
 I told him that I’d packed the vibrator but he wasn’t interested.
 Said I should have ‘warned him’.
 To say I felt let down is an understatement.

-My problem is anger.
-He is not responsible for having needed prostatectomy, of course not, but his reluctance to join me in trying to re-establish some sort of intimate life for us (no pressure for him to do anything than hold a vibrator) causes horrible feelings of despair and resentment in me.
-It seems to me sometimes that if as he gets nothing out of it himself, he can’t be bothered.
+He is not responsible for having needed prostatectomy, of course not, but his reluctance to join me in trying to re-establish some sort of intimate life for us causes horrible feelings of despair and resentment in me.
 Maybe I am being ungenerous, I wonder if I am being selfish.
-Perhaps he is truly repelled by me and can't help it?
-I realise that 4 months is not long.
+I realise that 5 months is not long.
 I know my anger and diosappointment must hurt him.
 But I feel if positions were reversed and I could not have sex for some reason, I would feel motivated to pleasure him in other ways, especially if he communicated his great enjoyment of these alternatives, as I have done.
 And I would do as much as I could to help myself recover, wheras I feel he is wasting precious time to keep things like blood flow going.